-A total of 1,871 candidates took the exam in 2017.
-Of the total, 70% took the examination for the first time, 22% had previously taken the examination, but had not passed, 3% were previously certified individuals whose credentials had expired, and 5% renewed certification status.
+A total of 1,862 candidates took the exam in 2018.
+Of the total, 69.5% took the examination for the first time, 22% had previously taken the examination, but had not passed, 2.4% were previously certified individuals whose credentials had expired, and 6% renewed certification status.

-Pass/Fail Statistics for the 2017 Year
+Pass/Fail Statistics for the 2018 Year

-2017 Year Total Pass Fail Candidates writing the examination for the first time-standard pathway 1296 66.00% 34.00% Candidates writing the examination for the first time-unique qualifications pathway 20 55.00% 45.00% Candidates renewing certification by examination 95 88.40% 11.60% Candidates with expired credentials - expired 2016 23 78.26% 21.74% Candidates with expired credentials - expired prior to 2016 31 83.87% 16.13% Candidates repeating due to unsuccessful previous attempt(s) 402 44.53% 55.47% Candidates repeating due to unsuccessful previous attempt(s)- unique qualifications pathway 4 50.00% 50.00% Total Testing Candidates in 2017 1871 62.80% 37.20%
+2018 Year Total Pass Fail Candidates writing the examination for the first time-standard pathway 1275 67.00% 33.00% Candidates writing the examination for the first time-unique qualifications pathway 20 30.00% 70.00% Candidates renewing certification by examination 110 92.72% 7.28% Candidates with expired credentials - expired 2017 17 78.26% 21.74% Candidates with expired credentials - expired prior to 2017 27 82.35% 17.65% Candidates repeating due to unsuccessful previous attempt(s) 404 47.77% 52.23% Candidates repeating due to unsuccessful previous attempt(s)- unique qualifications pathway 9 11.11% 88.89% Total Testing Candidates in 2018 1862 64.12% 35.88%

-2017 Renewal of Certification by Continuing Education
+2018 Renewal of Certification by Continuing Education

-Renewal by continuing education (CE) in 2017 required that CDEs hold the license or registration for the same discipline held at the time of initial certification and, during the five year recertification cycle, a) meet the renewal practice requirement of 1000 hours of professional practice, and b) earn 75 hours of CE in content areas applicable to diabetes.
+There were no changes to the requirements for renewal of certification by continuing education in 2018.
+Renewal by continuing education (CE) in 2018 required that CDEs hold the license or registration for the same discipline held at the time of initial certification and, during the five year recertification cycle, a) meet the renewal practice requirement of 1000 hours of professional practice, and b) earn 75 hours of CE in content areas applicable to diabetes.
 For those CDEs who meet the practice experience requirement, the renewal by CE option may be used each time recertification is due.
 A CDE® who cannot document meeting the practice requirement must accrue the required hours of CE at the time of application for the Examination and successfully pass the Examination.